L. J. Weet Company

+Gary Weslager, who worked at several Isaly's stores remembers that "we had their large jars of pickles.
+We sold them for nine cents each."
 Larry Hatch, long-time manager of Isaly's stores in the Pittsburgh area, was one of the company's major clients and a strong supporter of the man he called "Pickle" Weet:

 H.J.
 Heinz Company made several attempts to purchase the thriving small business but Lee and Maria, often refered to in the local newspapers as the "pickle people," would not sell out.
 The L.J.
 Weet Pickle and Olive Company was no real competition to the Heinz Corporation, but having such a successful firm right in H.J.'s own backyard was an persistent itch that the mighty ketchup and pickle conglomerate just couldn't seem to scratch.

 Sally Hill, granddaughter of Lee and Maria, worked at the pickle plant with her grandparents while growing up.
 She fondly remembers the delicious smell that filled the shop when her grandfather was cooking his syrups.
 She also learned to love olives imported directly from Spain.
 Sherry Menardi Loy's grandmother also worked for Weet.
 "My mom said she always smelled like pickles when she came home," Loy recalls.